pointov/xmrig-mod/README.md

 * x86/x64 support
   - Many Devices
 * Support for backup (failover) mining server
-  -For a second address if the first fail
+  - For a second address if the first fail
 * Autorun or Autostart
-  -This is for start mining after turning on the machine (this work also with no user logged in)
+  - This is for start mining after turning on the machine (this work also with no user logged in)

 # Known Bugs: